 Here are a few tips from my arsenal of secrets that help me write incredible blog posts every time.

-Secret #1: Know the Topic and Plan a Strategy
+Secret #1: Know the Topic and Plan a Strategy Before You Write a Blog Post

 When I am not typing something, I am constantly thinking of new ideas and interesting topics to write about.
 In fact, I am always writing.
 Whether I am in the shower or driving to an appointment, I am taking mental notes about what is happening around me and generating ideas.